Brazil kicks off carnival as fears of unrest fade

 In recent years, the big business around the event in Rio has led to a push by grass-roots organizations to take the party back to the street.
 Massive block parties, or blocos, now steal much of the thunder from the official production.

-The blocos have colorful names like "Christ's Armpit," "Fire In Your Underpants" and "I'll Leave My Woman, But Not My Beer," and attract thousands of loyal followers who parade for hours at a time through Rio's streets to the beat of samba.
-(Writing by Paulo Prada; Editing by Todd Benson and Paul Simao)
+The blocos have colourful names like "Christ's Armpit," "Fire In Your Underpants" and "I'll Leave My Woman, But Not My Beer," and attract thousands of loyal followers who parade for hours at a time through Rio's streets to the beat of samba.